Joe Carrasco

-Joe "King" Carrasco (born December 6, 1953 as Joseph Charles Teutsch) is a Tex-Mex new wave guitarist, vocalist and songwriter currently based in Puerto Vallarta, Mexico.
+Joe "King" Carrasco (born December 6, 1953, as Joseph Charles Teutsch) is a Tex-Mex new wave guitarist, vocalist and songwriter currently based in Puerto Vallarta, Mexico.

 Biography

 Joe King Carrasco, who is known as the king of Tex-Mex rock 'n' roll, mixes Nuevo Wavo rock and Latin rhythms.
-Joe was born 6 DEC 1953 in Moore County, TX, the son of Tucker and Virginia Stovall Teutsch.
+Carrasco was born on December 6, 1953, in Moore County, Texas, the son of Tucker and Virginia Stovall Teutsch.
 In the 7th grade, he started playing in garage bands in the west Texas town of Dumas, Texas.
 He was often found on the beaches of Mexico, falling in love with the Mexican music.
 Back in Texas he formed the band Joe King Carrasco and El Molino, which included many of the future members of the Texas Tornados.
 He released "Tex-Mex Rock & Roll", his first LP in 1979.

-In late 1979, he joined up with Kris Cummings (née Kristine Anne Cummings; born 1951), Brad Kizer and Mike Navarro to form Joe King Carrasco and the Crowns and soon after releasing their first single, "Party Weekend", "the band was playing chic New York venues and generating lines around the block".
-The band signed to England's Stiff Records and toured extensively throughout Europe, Central America, Bolivia, USA and Canada.
+In late 1979, he joined up with Kris Cummings (née Kristine Anne Cummings; born 1951), Brad Kizer and Mike Navarro to form Joe King Carrasco and the Crowns in Los Angeles, California, and soon after releasing their first single, "Party Weekend", "the band was playing chic New York venues and generating lines around the block".
+The band signed to England's Stiff Records and toured extensively throughout Europe, Central America, Bolivia, US and Canada.

 Carrasco was interviewed in Rolling Stone Magazine and appeared on Saturday Night Live.
-His song "Party Weekend" was re-recorded by MTV as "Party Christmas", and that video is still a popular 'share' every Christmas among Facebook fans.
+His song "Party Weekend" was rerecorded by MTV as "Party Christmas".

 Influenced by the British-born Jamaican band, The Equators, Joe wrote the reggae song "Don't Let a Woman (Make a Fool Out of You)" and recorded it on Synapse Gap with Michael Jackson, singing background harmonies.

 In the mid-1980s, Joe moved to Nicaragua and his songs turned more political as they addressed the political climate of Central America.
 In 1987, he put out his CD, Pachuco Hop, whose title song was later recorded by Manu Chao.